 Company policy is to strive to improve responsible dog ownership – especially in the holiday sector.
 During 2008 we launched our own Dog Friendly Rating System.
 This is designed to help advertisers provide more for owners who take their dog on holiday or a day out – especially to help guests remain responsible if something important was inadvertently left at home (food, scoop bags, lead etc.).
 We hope the initiative also helps draw attention to dog owning visitors to what they might do to behave responsibly when they are away from home with their pet.
 Our system is designed with specific criteria for dog friendly holiday cottages (and other self catering accommodation where dogs will be welcome), B&Bs where dogs are allowed, hotels that accept dogs, holiday parks where the whole family – including its canine companion – can stay and, pubs, cafes etc. where people can enjoy a meal with their dog.

 We have worked with various other stakeholders to promote responsible ownership and dog welfare.
-In so doing we have challenged others’ policies, provided our perspective on a positive way forward and publicised progress through our News Updates and E-Newsletters.
+In so doing we have challenged others’ policies, provided our perspective on a positive way forward and publicised progress through our Blog and E-Newsletters.

 Hamish was a big cricket fan – well he liked cricket balls and cricket teas!
 He watched games quite intensely at times – but probably only when he thought the ball might come his way.
 Lottie is happy to go to watch but is less interested in balls; her focus was on the director when he's playing or umpiring.
 Murphy likes to be included too – but probably best likes a good walk whilst the game is underway.
 The directors like the game too, one played regularly.
 Because of this strong connection with cricket we’ve been happy to help out (as do the directors personally).